Is Plastic Film Recyclable?

 Source: Unsplash

-The following types of plastic films and packaging are generally not recyclable with PE thin film and should not be placed in thin film collection bins.
+The following types of plastic films and packaging are generally not recyclable with PE plastic film and should not be placed in plastic film collection bins.

 • Plastic that tears like paper.
 Also known as polypropylene.